And here's what we made today! |

 But, having made my views very clearly known to the folks at CasaSito, and recognising that “something was better than nothing”, I decided to continue to support the project, but determined that for my sessions new rules would apply, for which I would take full responsibility, and whilst I ensured that the “sacred space” was returned to its pristine condition after my sessions, during them, only four rules would apply:

-2. CHILDREN ARE CHILDREN – the space was for them to express themselves.
+CHILDREN ARE CHILDREN – the space was for them

 I have tried wherever possible to link what we are doing to the heritage and culture of the children and so Mayan themes have run through many of the projects.